AnveshW/Essence-of-MD-Simulations/README.md

 I learned how to simulate protein complexes, protein-ligand complexes.
 This repository contains differenet proteins and protein complexes with the associated files which I have been working on.
 This repository contains some complexes on which I have performed computational calculation tasks such as Energy Minimization, Heating of Complexes, System Equilibration, Structural and Interaction Analysis: RMSD, RMSF, Radius of Gyration, Hydrogen Bonding, etc.
 This repository is under work and will be updated with remaining files as soon as possible.

 P.S.
-Since my primary interest lies in genome editing I am currently reading on simulations of sgRNA's with different Cas Proteins, trying to check the stability of compounds, and increasing overall accuracy of sgRNA-Cas9 complex.
+Since my primary interest lies in genome editing I am currently reading on work done on MD simulations and CRISPR-Cas technology, trying to check the stability of compounds, and increasing overall accuracy of sgRNA-Cas complex.

 # The workflow includes the following stages:
 - Energy Minimization